 - Ease of use: The software should be easy to use and understand.

-- Compatibility: The software should be compatible with your existing systems.
+- Compatibility: The software should be compatible with your existing systems, as well as your organization’s internal processes.

 - Price: The software should be affordable and offer a good value for the price.

-Let’s say you’ve followed all of the steps in the vendor approval process and selected a vendor.
+Let’s say you and your team have followed all of the steps in the vendor approval process and selected a vendor.
 But then, things start to go wrong.
 The products or services they’re providing are subpar, their prices have increased, or they’re not delivering on their promises.

-In these situations, it’s important to have accountability and visibility within your organization.
+In these situations, it’s important to have a review process within your approval system that provides accountability and visibility within your organization.
 That way, you can identify the problem and take corrective action quickly.

 How to Implement Accountability Throughout the Process